 Fair Compensation and Specific Rules

-Overtime is paid with increases that vary according to the type and duration of the additional work.
-In general, payment for overtime is 25% above the normal rate.
-In cases of work during nighttime hours or on holidays, the rate can rise to 50% or even 60%.
-However, there is a maximum limit for overtime work, which is regulated to prevent abuses.
+Overtime is paid with increments that vary according to the type and duration of the additional work.
+Generally, the payment for overtime is 25% above the normal rate.
+In cases of work during night hours or holidays, the rate can rise to 50% or even 60%.
+However, there is a maximum limit for performing overtime, which is regulated to prevent abuse.

 Foreign Workers and Zangyo